rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### network

-Get the current network status and type
+The network status and type

 To get the value of `network` call the method like this: